rapka/polemics-md/README.md

 - The topics I cover are relevant to Github's userbase of developers.
 - Git commit history shows my edit history, which I think is important for transparency.

-If you feel I've made a serious factual error in any of my piece, please feel free to open an issue.
+If you feel I've made a serious factual error in any of my piece, please open an issue on this repo.